solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 > documentation.][audit log feature is disabled]

-Reference [Configure and access audit logs for Azure Database for MySQL in the Azure Portal] for more information.
+Reference [Configure and access audit logs for Azure Database for MySQL in the Azure Portal] for more information. ## Alerting guidelines

-## Azure Service Health

-[Azure Service Health][29] notifies administrators about Azure service incidents and planned maintenance so actions can be taken to mitigate downtime.
-Configure customizable cloud alerts and use personalized dashboards to analyze health issues, monitor the impact to cloud resources, get guidance and support, and share details and updates.

-## Alerting

 Once monitoring data is configured to flow into Azure Monitor or Log Analytics, the next step would to be to create alerts when certain sets